 Fees for visits to Komodo NP: 150,000Rp per visit, Dive permit 225,000Rp per visit, Rinca permit 50,000Rp per visit.

-On our first day we took a tour that involved two dives and a visit to Rinca (cost 1,150,000Rp or US$93), one of the two main islands that form KOMODO NATIONAL PARK.
-The first dive was average but the second on a slope of coral debris leading down to dull brown soft corals was a mecca for “small things”: cuttlefish, a flying gunnard, tiny striped pipefish, lionfish, and the sweetest harlequin sweetlips (a tiny white fish with brown spots and lobed fins fluttering in a small coral patch).
-Rinca is the best place to see komodo dragons as 20 or so animals congregate in the small national park headquarters.
+Rinca is the best place to see Komodo dragons as 20 or so animals congregate in the small national park headquarters.
 The rangers carry a forked stick they can use to fend off an attack from the scary-as-hell small dinosaurs.
-We saw dragons from baby 18 inch ones to monster 2m long ones.
-It was then a 1 hour walk past a nest and up a hill for panoramic views of the island.
+We saw dragons from baby 18-inch ones to monster 2m long ones.
+It was then a 1-hour walk past a nest and up a hill for panoramic views of the island.
 There are two and three-hour walks but I see little need for more than what we did.
-The rangers are a treasure-trove of information.
+The Rangers are a treasure trove of information.

-On day 2, we rented a scooter and visited an large, inactive limestone cave ten minutes from town (bats and large hopping spiders) and then one of the many waterfalls outside of town.
-It was a fun one hour drive on new pavement that twisted and switchbacked into the mountains, down a dodgy gravel road that ended in a village with a church and then a 30-minute hike through the jungle down to a river.
+On day 2, we rented a scooter and visited a large, inactive limestone cave ten minutes from town (bats and large hopping spiders) and one of the many waterfalls outside of town.
+It was a fun one-hour drive on new pavement that twisted and switchbacked into the mountains, down a dodgy gravel road that ended in a village with a church and then a 30-minute hike through the jungle down to a river.
 After swimming across the river, we scramble over the rocks for a view of the nice waterfall at the end of a canyon.
 Jason, an American guy climbed down the cliff into the canyon, checked the depth of the water and I jumped off the cliff into the warm green water for a swim down the canyon.
 Gorgeous.

 On day 3, we had two dives again in the park and saw many giant mantas.